INSURANCE TIMING • 2026

 Country-by-Country Timing Rules

 United States (B1/B2): Not required for approval.
-You can buy after visa approval, or even after arriving in the US.
-However, you're unprotected until purchase.
-Buy before departure.
+You can buy after visa approval, but buy before departure for protection.

 Canada (TRV): Not required for approval, but strongly recommended.
 Buy after approval but before travel.

-Australia (Subclass 600): Not required for approval, but recommended.
+Australia (Subclass 600): Not required for approval.
 Buy after approval.

 Pros and Cons: Buying Before Visa Approval